Fig 1. Sand interacting with leeside eddy

 Fig 3.
-Depth of a cornice deposit, downslope of brink
+Depth of a cornice deposit, downslope of brink (profile of cornice deposit?)

-The deposit measured above (fig 3) presumably formed as the wind was losing strength and thus probably differs from the shape of deposits made during strong wind.
+The cornice deposit measured above (fig 3) presumably formed as the wind was losing strength and thus probably differs from the shape of deposits made during strong wind.
 Even so, it extends much further downslope than the deposits in the photo below (fig 4) that were formed by wind barely able to move sand.
-The length of the slipface from brink to toe of the left-most avalanche is ~115cm.
+Below, the length of the slipface from brink to toe of the left-most avalanche is ~115cm.

 Fig 4.
 Cornice deposits formed by low-speed wind

 The shape of a cornice deposit is likely influenced by: